Apl.de.ap: BMBX Entertainment

 In 2014, apl opened his independent record label, BMBX Entertainment, whose name refers to 'boombox'.
 The label aims to sign South East Asian artists and give them a Western-style production by collaborating with musicians in Los Angeles.
 It sources its talent from the Philippines, Singapore and Malaysia.
 Its current roster includes Slapshock, Kevin Lester and The Voice Philippines season 1 semi-finalist Jessica Reynoso.

 Personal life

-During an interview with ABC News, apl.de.ap said that he was born with a condition called nystagmus, which is characterized by an involuntary movement of the eyes that limits vision.
+During a 2012 interview with ABC News, apl.de.ap said that he was born with a condition called nystagmus, which is characterized by an involuntary movement of the eyes that limits vision.
 The interview showed him undergoing an eye surgery by Beverly Hills eye surgeon Brian Boxer Wachler to implant artificial lenses into his eyes to correct his nearsightedness and nystagmus.

-Pineda is a native speaker of two Philippine languages: Tagalog and Kapampangan.
+Aside being fluent in English, Pineda is a native speaker of two Philippine languages: Tagalog and Kapampangan.